Master Arts & Cultural Management: FAQ

 When will I be notified about admission?

-Leuphana University of Lüneburg Professional School will confirm in writing the receipt of your application, and will contact you as soon as possible if we require any other documents.
-We will examine your application and generally notify you (via email) in June whether or not you have been accepted.
-An official admission letter will be sent to you latest in July before the start of the course.
+Leuphana University of Lüneburg Professional School will contact you as soon as possible if we require any other documents.
+We will examine your application and generally notify you in June whether or not you have been accepted.

-What do I have to do after I am admitted to the programme?
+What do I have to do after I have been admitted to the programme?

 How do the online sessions of the programme take place?

 You will be introduced to a topic through an online lecture with correspondent literature and further study materials.
 In the course of the classes you are working on assignments to successfully complete the class.
-Additional to these, you will meet, learn and discuss with your lecture via online seminars which are spread over the semester.
+Additional to these, you will meet, learn and discuss with your lecture via online seminars.

 What is the difference between the 60 CP and the 90CP variant?